jin1004/Recommendation_from_prescription_dataset/README.md

 1) We need a probability of all the labels instead of getting a few labels as an output because certain labels may already be given while testing so we need to output the medicine with the highest probability that is not already provided.
 2) It seemed to take less memory and time.
 A few other classifiers that I tried earlier was taking too long or making my laptop unusable because it was using up too much memory.

 Also, logistic regression, like most of the other ML algorithms, only works with single labels.
 So, in order to use a logistic regression model, we first need to turn it into a single label classification problem.
-So we used the **Binary Relevance** approach, which basically each label as a separate single class classification problem.
-So each label with the same set of features is treated as a separate sample.
+So I tried two different approaches in order to transform the multilabel classification problem.
+One is the **Binary Relevance** approach, which trains a separate classifier for each label in a sample.
+This approach assumes each label present in a sample is independent of each other, which may not be ideal for this case, because some medicines are always more likely to be prescribed together than the others.
+So I tried the **Label Powerset** approach as well, which train a separate classifier for every label combination found in the training set.

  > Limitations and Possible Improvements
  >